-The ALA faked #9 and awarded school librarian Dee Venuto for LGBT-related reasons, a librarian who admitted in a New Jersey Education Association publication that she cannot bring herself to read racy material for children so she lets her students read it for her.
+The ALA faked #9 and awarded school librarian Dee Venuto for LGBT-related reasons (archive link), a librarian who admitted in a New Jersey Education Association publication that she cannot bring herself to read racy material for children so she lets her students read it for her.

 Might the ALA have faked #1, And Tango Makes Three, also about the same "big deal"?
 Well, it was challenged only four times yet it is supposedly #1.
 We are talking about an organization that used plagiarism to promote Banned Books Week, after all.

 |The story is an exclusive, and it headlines WorldNetDaily!|

 Think about it.
 If the top book challenged in the USA was challenged only four times in a year, obviously there is no crisis that the ALA keeps shouting about.
 If the ALA has to artificially push LGBT material higher on the list, obviously there is no crisis about the "big deal."
 Even progressive critics of the ALA decry the ALA's use of BBW as "propaganda."

 Can anyone ever trust the ALA for anything ever again?
 Really, I mean it.
 Faked lists.
 Plagiarism.
 Political agenda.
 Propaganda.
 So much more I'm leaving out for brevity.
 Is there no limit to the ALA's dishonesty?

 See more on National Hogwash Week here: